jsaintrocc/myblvmgncube/README.md

 ## Introduction

+*WORK IN PROGRESS*
+I'm in the process of building my first Cube so directions will probably change as I figure things out.

 This documents my journey building the MGN BLV 3D Printer designed and graciously contributed to the world by Ben Levi.
+My goal is to provide a guide that others can follow to build their own cubes.
+This guide, at least initally, will provide instructions for my specific build as detailed below.
+If your configuration is different keep that in mind when following the directions.

+### My Build Specifications
+* Standard 365mm Build Height Frame (The one listed on BLV's site)
+* BLTouch ABL Probe
+* SKR v1.3 Controller with TFT35 LCD

 ## Printed parts
 * Original Parts are in the /parts/source folder